r-h/number-words-web-calc/README.md

 # How it works

-The program consists of a servlet responsible for the input of the user data in an HTTP-Request the output in a HTML-Page.
+The program consists of a servlet responsible for the input of the user data in an HTTP-Request and the output in a HTML-Page.

 There are also several classes which handle the business logic of the evaluations of the expressions.